MileHacker Logo

 • Local rhubarb (January-March), local cheeses (Wensleydale), lamb, beef, seasonal vegetables.

 • Savoury, often rich, and comforting define traditional dishes.
-Modern cuisine brings a broader spectrum of international flavors.
+Modern cuisine brings a broader spectrum of international cuisine.

-• Regional variations: City Centre has fine dining and international; Suburbs (Chapel Allerton, Headingley) have independent restaurants and gastropubs.
+• Regional variations: City Centre has gourmet dining and international; Suburbs (Chapel Allerton, Headingley) have independent restaurants and gastropubs.

 • Dining is generally casual.
 Reservations help for formal restaurants.
 Timeliness is appreciated.